FrancesCoronel/personal-website-v3/site/content/adventures/2015-02-24-that-tapia-conference.md

 ![Norfolks the real MVP](//fvcproductions.files.wordpress.com/2015/02/norfolk-from-above.jpg)

-When I get to Philadelphia, my flight to Boston gets delayed… twice.
+When I get to Philadelphia, my flight to Boston gets delayed... twice.
 I end up having to book a slightly earlier flight through Customer Service, but the whole delay was a first.

 ![Foundation Yeti](//senlinonline.com/wp-content/uploads/2013/05/foundation-yeti.png)

-⛄️ When I get to Boston, I get the idea that the Yeti (not the one from Foundation, just THE Yeti) lives there because it looks like this from the plane…
+⛄️ When I get to Boston, I get the idea that the Yeti (not the one from Foundation, just THE Yeti) lives there because it looks like this from the plane...

 ![Yeti Lives Here](//fvcproductions.files.wordpress.com/2015/02/yeti-lives-here.jpg)